-The grille between buttons (a) and (1) must be kept clear, as the temperature sensors are located behind the grille.
+The grille between buttons (G) and 1 must be kept clear, as the temperature sensors are located behind the grille.

 - Do not cover the grille. - Do not clean the grille with a vacuum cleaner, as this could damage the temperature sensors located behind the grille.